saleweaver/python-amazon-sp-api/README.md

 ### DISCLAIMER

+* This is a fork from [Saleweaver](https://github.com/saleweaver/python-amazon-sp-api)
-We are not affiliated with Amazon
+* We are not affiliated with Amazon

 ### LICENSE